-- The All Cycle Time measures the average time from the date when applications are received to the date of award announcement (calculated in months as an average across all programs).
-The Award Cycle Time in FY 2020 was 5.5 months, thereby exceeding the target of 6.5 months.
-This achievement reflects improved efficiency in making awards, which is largely a function of the implementation of the AMIS system.
-For FY 2021 and FY 2022 the target will remain at 6.5 months because the CDFI Fund will be standing up additional programs funded by the Consolidated Omnibus Act, 2021 and the SDL Program. - The Time to Initial Disbursement indicates how quickly the CDFI Fund completes award agreements and makes the first disbursement of funds or issues tax credits.
-The FY 2019 program disbursement results were tabulated in FY 2020 at 4.4 months which exceeded the 4.5 month target due to improved efficiencies through the AMIS system.
-The target will remain at 4.5 months for FY 2021 and FY 2022. - The Number of Affordable Housing Units Developed or Produced metric measures the number of affordable housing units developed or produced as a result of CDFI Fund awards as reported by CDFI Program, NMTC Program, and CMF awardees and NMTC allocation recipients.
-The FY 2020 actual result of 44,361 affordable housing units was well above the target of 21,500 affordable housing units.
-This measure is being converted to an indicator because of the variability in projecting annually the number of affordable housing units funded for three programs makes it difficult to project a reliable target.
-See section C: Proposed Changes to Performance Measures.
+• The All Cycle Time measures the average time from the date when applications are received to the date of award announcement (calculated in months as an average across all programs).
+The Award Cycle Time in FY 2021 was 5.6 months, thereby exceeding the target of 6.5 months.
+FY 2021 reflects the inaugural round of the SDL Program as well as estimates for BEA and CMF programs, which are still in the midst of their FY 2021 round application reviews.
+For FY 2022 and FY 2023, the target will remain at 6.5 months because the CDFI Fund will be standing up additional programs funded by the Consolidated Omnibus Act, 2021.

+- The Time to Initial Disbursement indicates how quickly the CDFI Fund completes award agreements and makes the first disbursement of funds or issues tax credits.
+The FY 2021 program disbursements results were tabulated in FY 2022 at 5.1 months which falls below the target set of 4.5 months.
+It should be noted that the tabulation includes estimates for BEA and CMF programs which are still in the midst of their FY 2021 round application reviews.
+While the FY 2021 results are higher than the FY 2020 results (4.4 months), they are still lower than the FY 2019 results (7 months) which reflect improved efficiencies through the AMIS system.
+The target will remain at 4.5 months for FY 2022 and FY 2023. - The Number of Affordable Housing Units Developed or Produced metric measures the number of affordable housing units developed or produced as a result of CDFI Fund awards as reported by CDFI Program, NMTC Program, and CMF awardees.
+The FY 2021 actual result was 58,125 affordable housing units.
+Beginning with FY 2021, this performance measure was converted to an indicator because the variability in projecting annually the number of affordable housing units funded for three programs made it difficult to project a reliable target.